quil-lang/quil/rfcs/analog/spec_changes.md

 The instruction `RX(pi/2) 0` would match (3), the instruction `RX(pi) 0` would
 match (2), and the instruction `RX(pi/2) 1` would match (1).

-The same system applies for `MEASURE` although `MEASURE` cannot be parameterized, it takes only a single qubit as input, and it has an additional parameter for the memory reference in which to read out the result.
+The same system applies for `MEASURE`.
+Although `MEASURE` cannot be parameterized, it takes only a single qubit as input, and it has an additional (optional) parameter for the memory reference into which to store the result.

 Examples:
 ```